 Since traveling is a major activity I felt that students could benefit from schedules and maps that were readily available.
 The MBTA (Massachusetts Bay Transportation Authority) provides you with small schedules that can be easily used in the classroom.
 Along with this route maps for the trains and subways give the students the visual stimulus they need to ask questions and practice real-life situations.

-Movie theaters proved to be a great resource as a few had information sheets on what movies were playing along with explanations of the ratings system and a synopsis of the movies scheduled.
+Movie theaters proved to be a great resource as a few had information sheets on what movies were playing along with explanations of the rating system and a synopsis of the movies scheduled.
 The signs in the lobby of the movie theater provided a variety of information but as I quickly learned never take pictures inside a movie theater lobby.

 I wanted a picture of the snack bar signs but was quickly told by a security guard that this activity is strictly forbidden.
 He was stunned when I told him why I was taking the picture.
 Aside from the problems I had, the material on movie ratings and explanations of the upcoming movies helped make several lessons a great success as the students were inspired to ask a great many questions and showed a keen interest in understanding something they were seeing for the first time.